mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     }
 }
 ```
---- // todo

 ### Why would you define a static `@Bean` method?

-Static @Bean methods are called without creating their containing configuration class as an instance.
+Static `@Bean` methods are called without creating their containing configuration class as an instance.

 This makes particular sense when defining **postprocessor beans**, e.g. of type:
-- `BeanFactoryPostProcessor`
+1. `BeanFactoryPostProcessor`
+    - `PropertySourcesPlaceholderConfigurer` class: is used to process placeholders defined in configuration metadata files or classes and replace those placeholders with the values of properties found in PropertySources.

-- `BeanPostProcessor`,
+2. `BeanPostProcessor`,

-since such beans will get initialized early in the container lifecycle and should avoid triggering other parts of the configuration at that point.
+Since such beans will get initialized early in the container lifecycle and should avoid triggering other parts of the configuration at that point.

 Calls to **static `@Bean`** methods never get intercepted by the container, because **CGLIB subclassing** can override only non-static methods.

-In static @bean class, `@Autowired` and `@Value` **do not work** on the class itself, since it is being created as a bean instance too early.
+In static` @bean` class, `@Autowired` and `@Value` **do not work** on the class itself, since it is being created as a bean instance too early.

 ### What is a `PropertySourcesPlaceholderConfigurer` used for?